 If you can afford to stay home, then spend the time pampering yourself a little.
-Take a warm bath, get a massage with essential oils such as lavender oil and then cozy up under the duvet for a good sleep while listening to good music.
+Take a warm bath and then cozy up under the duvet for a good sleep while listening to good music.
 These simple self-care acts could bring the relief you need as insomnia and/or stress could also be the culprit.

 Over-the-counter painkillers like Midol, Ibuprofen, Aleve, Motrin, and Aspirin are a sure bet, especially if you have to go to work or have physical activities to carry out during the day and can’t afford the luxury of lying down on your bed to feel better.

 All content found on the StyleRave.com website, including text, images, audio, video, and other formats are created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you think you may have a medical emergency, please call your doctor, go to the nearest hospital or call 911 immediately depending on your condition.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_